129tyc/ami_flutter/README.md

 - support Android,iOS,Desktop and Web.
 - support listen events from stream.
 - support async/await for ami events.
+- functions organized by module, developers can combine them for other purpose.
 - easy to develop new actions or connection methods.

 ## Installation